Printable FE Environmental Lookup Map

 Start with 20 free FE Environmental questions or open the full app for topic drills, exam simulations, calculator walkthroughs, and analytics.

-Sources: NCEES FE Environmental CBT Exam Specifications effective beginning July 2020, NCEES exam reference handbook guidance, and FE Test Prep's independent FE Handbook 10.6 navigation audit updated 2026-05-08.
+Sources: NCEES FE Environmental CBT Exam Specifications effective beginning July 2020, NCEES exam reference handbook guidance, and FE Test Prep's independent FE Handbook 10.6 navigation review updated 2026-05-23.
 This is an independent FE Test Prep study guide, not NCEES material.
 Use the official NCEES handbook assigned to your exam date during preparation and on exam day.
 If a page range looks off while you practice, use the app's Report Issue button or the Contact/Errata links below.